 Many Christians would agree that missions is important.
-However, when we look below the surface and start getting into specifics, we find that there is little consensus on what “missions” even means.
+However, when we look below the surface and start getting into specifics, we find that there is little consensus on what success in “missions” looks like.

 Christians ought to be living lives of personal obedience to Christ and leading all kinds of efforts to steward God’s resources well and to seek general human flourishing.
 However, the mission that we have been given by Christ is to go into all the world and make disciples, baptizing them and teaching them all that he commanded (Matthew 28:19).
 When we talk about missions, there must be a focus on the proclamation of the gospel.